allegroai/clearml-docs/docs/guides/frameworks/xgboost/xgboost_sample.md

 ## Plots

-The feature importance plot and tree plot appear in the project's page in the **ClearML web UI**, under **PLOTS**.
+The feature importance plot and tree plot appear in the experiment's page in the **ClearML web UI**, under **PLOTS**.

 ![Feature importance plot](../../../img/examples_xgboost_sample_06.png)